 Patients display increased serum testosterone levels (typically 3- 20 nmol/l) and decreased secretion of gonadotropins, even after stimulation with luteinizing hormone-releasing hormone (LHRH).
 Radiological examination reveals skeletal maturation.
 Diagnosis is confirmed by genetic testing identifying activating mutations in the LHCGR gene.

-Differential diagnoses includes other causes of precocious puberty associated with low levels of gonadotropins such as adrenal tumors, testicular Leydig cell tumors (ruled out by testicular ultrasound since they can be of small size), human chorionic gonadotropin (HCG)-secreting tumors, congenital adrenal hyperplasia (CAH) due to 21-hydroxylase deficiency, CAH due to 11-beta-hydroxylase deficiency, central precocious puberty (with detectable LH levels that can be stimulated by gonadotropin-releasing hormone (GnRH) or GnRH agonists), and occult exposure to androgens.
+Differential diagnoses include other causes of precocious puberty associated with low levels of gonadotropins such as adrenal tumors, testicular Leydig cell tumors (ruled out by testicular ultrasound since they can be of small size), human chorionic gonadotropin (HCG)-secreting tumors, congenital adrenal hyperplasia (CAH) due to 21-hydroxylase deficiency, CAH due to 11-beta-hydroxylase deficiency, central precocious puberty (with detectable LH levels that can be stimulated by gonadotropin-releasing hormone (GnRH) or GnRH agonists) (see these terms), and occult exposure to androgens.

 Prenatal genetic screening is feasible when a proband has been identified.